 - Click through – A "click through" is an advertising click that actually clicked into the site beyond the Home page.

 - AdWords – The phrase "AdWords" is a Google phrase which denotes advertisement based on keywords.
 However, Google is so effective in their AdWords program that the phrase has become synonymous with keyword based advertisement much as "Coke" replaced the common phrase "soda-pop".

 The quickest way to find a list of email marketing companies is to Google that phrase to see what pops up.
 A little additional research by word of mouth among your friends and colleagues will reveal the best and most reputable companies out there for you.

-You will find the $15 or $30 a month minimum is reasonable for the service they provide in the email marketing system.
 A reputable company will be Spam-Law compliant and will have automated events to protect you from legal action from a prospective client.
 You will want to see that your email marketing company has such features in place in their system along with "opt-in" and "opt-out" features that allow the recipient the choice to cancel their enrollment in your email list on every occasion in which they receive an email from you.
 These features not only help to keep you within the laws of your country, they also help to keep the clutter addresses out of your system so you are not wasting your time sending advertisements and promotions to clients no longer interested or to email addresses that no longer exist.

 Using Email Marketing Tools

 The email marketing tools inside of these systems are similar to the site builders in so far as they are constructed with the same simplicity.
 So, if you can operate a Word program, then you can get around inside of Constant Contact or a similar system and create your email marketing.